Go Green

 Eco-logical

-As Coolblue, we have big green ambitions.
-It is why we installed the largest solar roof in the Netherlands in 2018, started our own bike delivery service in and around major cities, and were the first to drive electric vans for white goods delivery on Dutch roads.
-Every ambition starts with ourselves, but to truly make a big impact, we need to look beyond just our own footprint.
-Which is why we also help our customers realize their green ambitions, through Coolblue Energy.
-And by working together with our customers, we can make the product journey come full circle, ensuring not only a maximum life span of products, but also guaranteeing optimal recycling.
+At Coolblue, we continuously look for new ways to become even more sustainable.
+We realized the largest solar roof in the Netherlands in 2018, launched our own bike delivery service in major cities, and were the first to use electric vans for white goods deliveries on Dutch roads.
+We always start by improving our own operations, but to truly make a big difference, we have to look beyond our own footprint.
+For example, we help our customers achieve their own green ambitions with Coolblue Energy.
+Together with our customers, we can close the loop on the product journey, extend product lifetimes as much as possible, and ensure that products are recycled properly.

 Go Green starts with us